Animatnetic/data-glass-prototype/README.md

 # DataGlass - Intelligent Web Scraping Platform

-DataGlass is a modern, serverless web scraping application built with React, Supabase, and Edge Functions.
+DataGlass is a modern, serverless web scraping application built with React and Supabase.
 It allows users to extract data from any website using natural language queries.

 ## Features